Read This First

 Prompt 4: But axioms themselves cannot escape their dependence on induction.
 Axioms held by human minds have been acquired inductively.
 Right?

-But axioms themselves cannot escape their dependence on induction: practical stakes and consequences.
+The real issue is what But axioms themselves cannot escape their dependence on induction changes once it becomes precise.

-The pressure point is But axioms themselves cannot escape their dependence on induction: this is where Presuppositions stops being merely named and starts guiding judgment.
+The live issue is But axioms themselves cannot escape their dependence on induction.
+This is where Presuppositions starts to guide judgment instead of merely sounding important.

-The anchors here are But axioms themselves cannot escape their dependence on induction, Prior to an examination of presuppositions, elaborate on the notion, and Inductive Density and the Limits of Confidence.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep But axioms themselves cannot escape their dependence on induction, Prior to an examination of presuppositions, elaborate on the notion, and Inductive Density and the Limits of Confidence in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Axioms are typically understood as foundational principles or statements that are accepted without proof within a particular logical system or mathematical framework.
 They serve as the starting points from which theorems and further knowledge within that system are derived.
 The acceptance of axioms is often based on their self-evident nature, their necessity for the coherence of the system, or their utility in generating useful and consistent results.